CounterpartyXCP/counterparty-core/README.md

 # Counterparty client
-Use `counterparty-client.py` to manage you Counterparty wallet.
+Use `counterparty-client` to manage you Counterparty wallet.

-For a list of the available command‐line arguments and options, see `$ ./counterparty-client.py --help`.
+For a list of the available command‐line arguments and options, see `$ ./counterparty-client --help`.
-For a list of the available arguments for a particular command, see `$ ./counterparty-client.py send --help`.
+For a list of the available arguments for a particular command, see `$ ./counterparty-client send --help`.

 Example:

-`./counterparty-client.py --testnet send --source=mi9Q6EVaXL1n85J4pRAsR3nVoo2yfDmquV --asset=XCP --quantity=0.1 --destination=muQjaj46wghHprjSjpgU7D55JxKyK5dJtZ`
+`./counterparty-client --testnet send --source=mi9Q6EVaXL1n85J4pRAsR3nVoo2yfDmquV --asset=XCP --quantity=0.1 --destination=muQjaj46wghHprjSjpgU7D55JxKyK5dJtZ`

 Configuration file: